-He was not, perhaps, 'simply' anything, but he was a traveler.
+He was not, perhaps, "simply" anything, but he was a traveler.
 He sighed wearily.
-He wanted to travel on with his son, and he wanted to do that without complications.
+He wanted to move on with his son, and he wanted to do that without complications.

 But that any part of his life was without complications, it seemed, was not his karma.

 "What have you done?" he said through lips that barely moved.

 The troupe's leader smiled, but it was the gaunt-faced swordsman to his left that gave a sort of answer.
 "Koroshi.
 Assassin's guild.
 Our job in town was the silk merchant, Kizoku."